 It is no secret that people want to get paid well.
 They need to cover basic necessities such as housing, transportation, food, clothing and extra money for recreational activities.

 According to SHRM, 44% of employees who quit their jobs do it to get another job that pays them a better salary.

-In order to determine what a fair salary is, you can do research on wages in your local area.
-Find out about the salaries other companies offer their employees in similar areas and start from there.
+In order to determine what a fair salary is, you can do research on wages in your area.
+Find out about the salaries other companies offer their employees in similar areas and from there.

 With this in mind, you need to know that a simple salary won’t do the job.
 Employees want benefits too.
 Apart from the legally required benefits for employees, you have to offer them attractive benefits that will encourage them to stay.
 You should include:

 Another benefit you can offer your employees is helping them pay off their student debt.
 Did you know that 70% of our workforce graduates with student loan debt?

 According to the Chamber of Commerce, the student debt today is higher than 1.5 trillion dollars in only federal debt.
 Also, the average debt is approximately $37.000, which represents a 78% increase from 10 years earlier.